FRC-6390/Athena-Docs/content/Introduction/VSCode.md

 ##### Personalization
 Visual Studio Code has lots of ways to personalize your workflow, check out the extensions and find some themes you think you may like.
-Personally we use “Material Icons” for my icons and Visual Studio’s built in theme “Abyss”
+Personally we use “Material Icons” for our icons and Visual Studio’s built in theme “Abyss”.
 ![Downloading WPI](/gifs/image11.png?classes=border,shadow)

-To change your theme do the following, `ctrl + p`, to open the Visual Studio Extensions Command Line, then type the following “> preferences: Color Theme”
+To change your theme do the following, `ctrl + p`, to open the Visual Studio Extensions Command Line, then type the following `> preferences: Color Theme`